Santi Bonifacio ed Alessio: Basilica

-Founded between the 3rd and 4th centuries, it was restored in 1216 by Pope Honorius III (some columns of his building survive in the present building's eastern apse); in 1582; in 1743 designed by Giovanni Battista Nolli and in the 1750s reelaborated by Tommaso De Marchis (his main altar survives); and between 1852 and 1860 by the Somaschi, which congregation still serves it as a rectory church.
-The 16th century style facade, elaborated from the De Marchis phase, is built onto the medieval-style quadriportico.
+Founded between the 3rd and 4th centuries, it was restored in 1216 by Pope Honorius III (some columns of his building survive in the present building's eastern apse); in 1582; in 1743 designed by Giovanni Battista Nolli and in the 1750s reelaborated by Tommaso De Marchis (his main altar survives); and between 1852 and 1860 by the Somaschi Fathers, who still serve it as a rectory church.
+The 16th century style façade, elaborated from the De Marchis phase, is built onto the medieval-style quadriportico.

 The church has a Romanesque campanile.
 On the south side of the nave is the funerary monument Eleonora Boncompagni Borghese of 1693, to a design of Giovan Contini Batiste, and in the south transept the Chapel of Charles IV of Spain, with the icon Madonna di sant'Alessio, an Edessa icon of the Intercession of the Madonna dating from the 12-13th centuries, thought to have been painted by St Luke the Evangelist and brought from the East by St Alexius.
 The church also contains the tombstone of Peter Savelli (of the same family as Pope Honorius III).

 In a Romanesque crypt that survives below the church, the main altar contains relics of St Thomas of Canterbury.
 The crypt's 12th-century wall of frescoes depicts the Agnus Dei and symbols of the Four Evangelists, and on the north aisle St Gerolamo Emiliani introducing orphans to the Virgin by Jean Francois De Troy, and at the end of the aisle The Holy Steps and the titular church of Saint Alexius in wood and stucco by Andrea Bergondi.

-Connected to the basilica are the buildings of the former monastery, which now belong to the Italian state.
+Connected to the basilica are the buildings of the former Benedictine monastery, which accepted the Camaldolese reforms of St. Romuald in the 10th century.
+The buildings now belong to the Italian state.

-In 2015, and again on 29 June 2019, it was noticed by the Italian press the discovery of a Middle Age fresco in an exceptional state of preservation and integrity.
+In 2015, and again on 29 June 2019, the discovery of a medieval fresco in an exceptional state of preservation and integrity was noticed by the Italian press.
 The painting has been restored and its subject has been identified by the Italian art historian Claudia Viggiani with Christ the Pilgrim.
 The fresco was firstly discovered in 1965 by the Italian Genio Civile during the stabilization's works of the bell tower, and then discarded for forty years, until 2005.